Zhou Qi (Jin dynasty): Shi Bing's rebellion

 In 303, the Man official, Zhang Chang led a major rebellion against Jin in Jing province, spilling over to neighbouring provinces in the south.
 Although he was defeated and forced into hiding later that year, his follower, Shi Bing was still at large and captured Yang province with his army.
 Under Shi Bing's occupation, Zhou Qi planned to defeat him, and so he conspired with the former Interior Minister of Nanping, Wang Ju (王矩).
-They recommended the Prefect of Wuxing, Gu Mi (顧秘; son of Gu Ti) to lead their forces as Chief Controller of Nine Commanderies in Yang, and sent calls to rally the local gentry.
+They recommended the Prefect of Wuxing, Gu Mi (顧秘; son of Gu Ti) (Note: Gu Mi would eventually succeed Wu Yan as Inspector of Jiaozhou.) to lead their forces as Chief Controller of Nine Commanderies in Yang, and sent calls to rally the local gentry.
 He Xun, Gan Zhuo, Ge Hong and others all joined forces with Zhou Qi, and he led them to attack Shi Bing's Administrator of Wuxing, Ou Shan (區山), killing him and his chief clerks.
 When Shi Bing heard that Zhou Qi had raised an army, he sent his general Qiang Du (羌毒) to intercept him, but he was routed.

 In early 304, the Jin general, Chen Min was leading an army from Shouchun to support Zhou Qi.
 Chen Min and Zhou Qi were able to link up and besieged Shi Bing at Jianye.
 After a month of siege, Shi Bing fled to a fellow rebel leader Feng Yun (封雲) in Xu province, where they were both assassinated by a subordinate of the latter as Chen Min attacked them.
 With Yang province pacified, Zhou Qi returned to his hometown and disbanded his army, never reporting his achievements and refusing awards from the imperial court.